-- Locally relevant standards for clinical assessment of CM in the acute setting can be achieved if clinicians are well supported. - Joint assessments and multi-disciplinary assessments are better at identifying other health concerns than solo assessments. - Achieving appropriate medical and psycho-social follow-up of children following acute CM assessments is challenging. - ins for the maphold children's rig.
-We have established simple baseline domains for the measurement of child-friendly CM assessments; more can be done to uphold children's rights in acute settings.
+- Locally relevant standards for clinical assessment of CM in the acute setting can be achieved if clinicians are well supported. - Joint assessments and multidisciplinary assessments are better at identifying other health concerns than solo assessments. - Achieving appropriate medical and psychosocial follow-up of children following acute CM assessments is challenging. - We have established simple baseline domains for the measurement of child-friendly CM assessments; more can be done to uphold children's rights in acute settings.

-Since Henry Kempe drew global attention to physical abuse of children with the 'battered child syndrome', there has been an expansion in the literature within the field of child maltreatment (CM).
-1-3 There is now clear acknowledgement that CM is a global public health and social welfare problem, with known significant short, medium and long term health consequences.
-4-8 As early as 1962, the role of medical professionals in their "duty and responsibility to the child to require a full evaluation of the problem", was identified.
-Over recent decades, there has been an increased understanding of the health needs of maltreated children, and expansion in clinical and forensic assessment guidelines.
-11-14
+acknowledgement that CM is a global public health and social welfare problem, with known significant short-term, medium-term and long-term health consequences.
+4-8 As early as 1962, the role of medical professionals in their 'duty and responsibility to the child to require a full evaluation of the problem' was identified.
+Over recent decades, there has been an increased understanding of the health needs of maltreated children, 9 10 and expansion in clinical and forensic assessment guidelines.11-14 concerns identified.

-A comprehensive medical assessment is an acknowledged essential component of a multiagency investigation of CM.
-11 There is now good evidence for performing comprehensive medical assessments for acute presentations of CM, not just for forensic purposes but because of the high yield of health concerns identified.
 15-17 Despite the plethora of guidelines available, little is known about the quality dimensions of these assessments.
-While there have been many attempts made to improve the quality of detection of CM in EDs and frontline services, there has been little reported on improving the quality of medical assessments for acute CM presentations.
-Rose et al reported from their New Zealand study of child sexual assault, wide regional variation in the proportion of children and adolescents receiving a medical assessment, and variation in the quality of the service structure.
-Upholding children's rights is acknowledged as an essential component of paediatric quality of care, and some work has gone into assessing quality in paediatric hospital services with a focus on children's rights.
-Dimensions of children's rights include the assessment of equity of access, timeliness, effectiveness, safety, continuity of care, non-discrimination, child-friendly environment, communication, culturally appropriate and holistic care.
-Australian standards for the provision of child, adolescent and family-friendly health service facilities are available, but they tend to be focused on children's wards, play facilities and separation between children or adolescents and adults in hospitals.
-Little is known about how childcentred or children's rights promoting CM medical assessments are.
+While there have been many attempts made to improve the quality of detection of CM in emergency departments and front-line services, 18 19 there has been little reported on improving the quality of medical assessments for acute CM presentations.
+Rose et al reported from their New Zealand study of child sexual assault (SA) wide regional variation in the proportion of children and adolescents receiving a medical assessment and variation in the quality of the service structure.16 Upholding children's rights is acknowledged as an essential component of paediatric quality of care, and some work has gone into assessing quality in paediatric hospital services with a focus on children's rights.20 Dimensions of children's rights include the assessment of equity of access, timeliness, effectiveness, safety, continuity of care, non-discrimination, child-friendly environment, communication, culturally appropriate and holistic care.
+Australian standards for the provision of child, adolescent and family-friendly health service facilities are available, 21 but they tend to be focused on children's wards, play facilities and separation between children or adolescents and adults in hospitals.
+Little is known about how child-centred or children's rights promoting CM medical assessments are.